 - The BSc degree in Pharmaceutical Sciences (Sandwich) is taught by world leading academics.
 Research within the School is both fundamental and applied and is supported by a broad range of funders including government, charitable and multi-national industry sources.

-All students take five modules: The first module provides an introduction to pharmaceutical microbiology, including aspects of disinfection and sterilisation, with a second module providing an introduction to the principles of physical and analytical chemistry which are of importance to pharmaceutical systems.
+Introduction During your course of study, you will develop breadth and depth in the skills, knowledge and experiences required for success in your future career.
+Both degree programmes have been developed in consultation with industry and involve a broad syllabus covering the design, evaluation, production, and testing of medicines.
+Level 1 All students take five modules: The first module provides an introduction to pharmaceutical microbiology, including aspects of disinfection and sterilisation, with a second module providing an introduction to the principles of physical and analytical chemistry which are of importance to pharmaceutical systems.
 The third module addresses the mathematical and statistical skills that are needed by pharmaceutical scientists to work effectively in the industrial sector, and other related areas.

 A chemistry module covers important aspects of organic and bio-organic chemistry, including structure determination, chemical reactivity and the chemical mechanisms involved in making molecules.